 Throughout your career, chances are that you’re going to have to contend with a difficult colleague.
 Though it can be a bit tiresome working alongside someone at a similar level of seniority as you who rattles your cage a bit, there are usually ways that you can resolve these issues without any significant impact on your position in the company.

 But what can you do if the person who’s grinding your gears is your boss?
-Bad management is one of the most common reasons that employees become unhappy at work or even leave their job all together.
-Even when you may love the role you are working in, the workplace can become a toxic environment if you have a poor relationship with your manager.
+Bad management is one of the most common reasons that employees become unhappy at work or even leave their job altogether.
+Also when you may love the role you are working in, the workplace can become a toxic environment if you have a poor relationship with your manager.

-So how exactly can you go about handling a bad boss?
+So how exactly can you go about handling a lousy boss?